wernerdrt/Showcase/services/flightinformation/README.txt

 The upload interface is reached by replacing the localhost by the corresponding host.

 ## Create User Provided Service
-For connecting against the Atlas MongoDB, create an User Provided Service (if not happend).
+For connecting against the Atlas MongoDB, create a User Provided Service (if not happend yet).
+First adapt the file educama-flight-information-database-service.json.
+If connecting to a local database, provide the URI and username / password for this instance.

-First complete the File UserProvidedService.json (The Credentials can be found in Confluence under the Flight Service) Then create the User Provided Service with
-						cf cups flight-service-database -p UserProvidedService.json
+Then create the User Provided Service with the following command: cf cups flight-service-database -p educama-flight-information-database-service.json